Hashini-Piyumika/Hashini-Piyumika/README.md

 # Hashini Piyumika

 ## Hi there! 👋
-I'm Hashini Piyumika, a passionate graphic designer from sri lanka
+I'm Hashini Piyumika, a passionate UI/UX designer from sri lanka